Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Statistical Decision Theory

+Given posterior probabilities $P(\xi_i=1\vert \mathbf Z)$, the optimal decision is easy to obtain.
+The computation is described in Algorithm~\ref{alg:thre}.

+This local FDR control procedure can be viewed as the Bayesian version of the well-known Benjamini-Hochberg (BH) procedure \citep{benjamini1995controlling} for multiple hypothesis testing.
+The BH procedure is designed to control the FDR, which is defined as the unconditional expectation of the FDP.
+Unlike the proposed procedure that is based on posterior probabilities, the BH procedure achieves the control of FDR using p-values from multiple testing.
+Under the proposed Bayesian framework, it seems more straightforward to control local FDR as in the proposed procedure.
+Also note that the FDR is automatically controlled by controlling local FDR, due to the relationship between conditional and unconditional expectations.

+Another possible decision criterion is to control the posterior probability of making at least one false discovery, which corresponds to the Family-Wise Error Rate (FWER) under the frequentist setting.
+This FWER-type criterion exerts a more stringent control over false discovery than the proposed one by its definition.
+Therefore, the proposed procedure has greater power at the cost of increased rates of false positives.
+In this sense, the proposed local FDR control procedure is more suitable when having a large number of individuals and thus a large number of decisions need to be made simultaneously.

-Similar as above, if false negatives have a more significant consequence than the false positives, then a better idea may be to control the local FNR to be below a certain level and in the meantime to minimize the local FDR.
-As the definitions of local FDR and local FNR are mathematically symmetric, the procedure described above can be easily modified for this criterion.
+For certain applications, false negatives may have a more significant consequence than false positives.
+Then it may be more suitable to minimise the local FDR while controlling local FNR.
+As the definitions of local FDR and local FNR are mathematically symmetric, the above procedure can be easily adapted.